GenericMappingTools/gmt/doc_modern/rst/source/pslegend.rst

 Description
 -----------

-**pslegend** will make legends that can be overlaid on maps.
+**legend** will make legends that can be overlaid on maps.
 It reads specific legend-related information from an input file [or stdin].
 Unless otherwise noted, annotations will be made using the primary annotation font and size in effect (i.e., FONT\_ANNOT\_PRIMARY)